sindresorhus/sindresorhus.github.com/data/apps/amazing-ai.md

 #### Can it generate images with aspect ratios other than a square?

-Stable Diffusion can only generate square images as that's what it was trained on.
+The Stable Diffusion library used by this app only supports squares.

+#### Why does it take so long to generate?

+Several factors can affect the speed of image generation, including the performance of your machine and the amount of available memory and CPU.
+Try closing down other apps or restarting your machine before generating images.

+And bear in mind that the initial generation after installing the app may take longer due to model validation.

 #### Why does the app take up so much space on disk and memory?

 The AI model used to generate images is large.
-It's not too bad considering what it's capable of.
+This is reasonable given the model's capabilities.

 #### Can you support iOS?